unlink2/RetroSpy/readme.md

 New skin tag:
 Buttons can have an onkeydown attribute with a key combination.
-If you run this script as root, or are using windows, it will then send the specified key to the OS as a keyboard input.
+If you run this script as root, or if you are using windows, it will then send the specified key to the OS as a keyboard input.

 Every button tag can also include an action attribute.
 If action is set to a plugin's name the plugin's on_action method will be called.